Companies that use Little Green Light

 All donor and non profit management Little Green Light

-Little Green Light We detected 2,415 customers using Little Green Light and 134 companies that churned.
-The most common industry is Non-profit Organizations (31%) and the most common company size is 2-10 employees (55%).
+Little Green Light We detected 2,535 companies using Little Green Light, 430 companies that churned, and 96 customers with upcoming renewal in the next 3 months.
+The most common industry is Non-profit Organizations (32%) and the most common company size is 2-10 employees (57%).
 We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login